trulede/gemma/examples/jewel/README.md

 3. Drag the UF2 file directly to the mounted drive, boot loader will then restart and run the executable.

-   Red LED should flash, and DotStar LED should cycle through its full range of colors.
+   Red LED should flash, and NeoPixel Jewel 7 LEDs should cycle through their full range of colors.